The traffic revolution at Xpert.Digital: How a B2B niche survived the market collapse – Image: Xpert.Digital

 How Google actively disadvantaged large publishers

 This was radically different from previous updates, which often favored established brands.
-The strategy behind it: Google wanted diversity in search results.
-When the top 10 results for "logistics automation" all came from Forbes, Business Insider, and Bloomberg, that provided little real diversity.
+The strategy behind it: Google wanted diversity in the search results.
+If the top 10 results for “Logistics Automation” all came from Forbes, Business Insider, and Bloomberg, that offered little real diversity.

-Google also recognized that large publishers often produced thin content on many topics.
-A Forbes article about intralogistics written by a generalist journalist with no industry experience was objectively worse than an article from a specialized B2B blog written by someone with 20 years of industry experience.
+Furthermore, Google recognized that large publishers often produced superficial content across many topics.
+A Forbes article on intralogistics, written by a generalist journalist without industry experience, was objectively worse than an article from a specialized B2B blog, written by someone with 20 years of industry experience.

 The June 2025 Core Update codified this.
-Google declared that "hidden gems from lesser-known websites" would rank higher than generic content from larger sites.
-This sent a direct message: relevance and expertise trump brand size.
+Google stated that “hidden gems from lesser-known websites” would rank higher than generic content from large sites.
+This was a direct message: relevance and expertise trumped brand size.

-Second, there was a trust crisis.
+Secondly: Trust crisis.
 Fake news, AI deepfakes, and misinformation led to increased skepticism.
-Users explicitly sought trustworthy sources with proven expertise.
+Users explicitly sought trustworthy sources with demonstrable expertise.
 In B2B contexts, where decisions could cost millions, this trust factor was critical.

-Third: hunger for complexity.
+Third: A hunger for complexity.
 While AI overviews answered simple questions, users sought in-depth analyses for complex problems.
-A production manager deciding on warehouse automation needed more than "10 benefits of robotics."
+A production manager deciding on warehouse automation needed more than just “10 Benefits of Robotics”.

 Fourth: Community search.
 Users increasingly wanted to interact with experts, not just consume content.
 Specialized sites that built communities benefited enormously.
 B2B decision-makers exchanged ideas in niche forums and LinkedIn groups, where specialized content creators acted as thought leaders.